 - Hospital stay (per night): $100 - $300

-Insurance Options
+Insurance options

 Never travel without insurance.
-Here are popular options for nomads:
+The popular options:

 - SafetyWing Nomad Insurance: $45/month (includes COVID, basic coverage)